piafaustino/guides/development-workflow.md

 # SVI's "GitHub Flavored" Development Workflow

-This is how we use Git and Github to effectively collaborate and build complex projects.
+This is how we use Git and GitHub to effectively collaborate and build complex projects.

 This guide is just a start, and it's meant to change as we grow and learn. **If you disagree with anything, open an issue.** In the meantime, stick to the guide.
 Please see the [contributing guidelines](/contributing.md) for more info.